JordanBCode/powershell-m365-admin/README.md

 ## Why this repo exists

-This repository documents practical PowerShell work performed while administering and troubleshooting Microsoft 365 and Windows environments.
-The scripts focus on repeatable administrative tasks, troubleshooting, email investigation, mailbox management, and automation rather than hypothetical examples — each is documented to explain its purpose, how it works, and the administrative problem it was designed to solve.
+This repository documents practical PowerShell and Microsoft 365 administrative work performed on the job.
+The scripts and write-ups focus on repeatable administrative tasks, troubleshooting, email investigation, mailbox management, and automation rather than hypothetical examples — each is documented to explain its purpose, how it works, and the administrative problem it was designed to solve.

 ## Skills Demonstrated

-PowerShell scripting and automation, Microsoft 365 administration, Exchange Online administration, mailbox archiving and retention, Exchange Online permissions, message trace investigation, email security troubleshooting, Windows endpoint automation, logging and error handling, administrative troubleshooting.
+PowerShell scripting, Microsoft 365 administration, Exchange Online administration, mailbox archiving and retention, Exchange Online permissions, message trace investigation, email security troubleshooting, Windows endpoint automation, logging and error handling, administrative troubleshooting.

+> **A note on script provenance:** The scripts in `exchange-online/` are
+> sanitized, reconstructed versions of PowerShell workflows I actually
+> performed on the job — following guided steps for each task and
+> personally verifying the results at every step (e.g., confirming
+> archive status changed, confirming retention policy conflicts were
+> resolved).
+They are not scripts I authored from scratch or saved as
+> standalone files at the time.
+I can walk through the reasoning and
+> outcome of each step in detail.
+>
+> Message trace and quarantine investigation were performed through the
+> Exchange Admin Center GUI rather than PowerShell, so those are
+> documented as workflows in `email-investigation/` rather than scripts.

 > **Note:** Scripts and documentation are sanitized for public use.
 > Company names, domains, usernames, email addresses, tenant-specific